syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-mac.md

 ## Read and edit a PowerPoint file in .NET Core on Mac system.

-You can edit an existing PowerPoint file using this library.
+You can edit an existing PowerPoint file on Mac system using this library.
 The below code snippet demonstrates accessing a shape from a slide and changing the text within it.

 {% tabs %}